turingschool/front-end-curriculum/lessons/intro-to-git-and-github.md

 We can tell git to configure itself using the `git config` command from our terminal.
 Additionally, we're setting "global" configurations for git, so we'll use the `--global` flag when we provide it with a new piece of configuration.

-Tell git your Name and Email address by using the following commands, substituting your own name and email:
+Tell git your name and email address by using the following commands, substituting your own name and email:

 ```shell
 git config --global user.name "John Doe"